Home Vancouver Events Calendar Festivals and Events in Vancouver BC Highland Games and Vancouver’s ScotFestBC Scottish Festival

 Live Entertainment (Non-Competitive Schedule)

-Below is the music and live entertainment schedule for 2024.
-(Note: Times and performer details are subject to change.)
+Below was the music and live entertainment schedule for 2025.
+(Note: Times and performer details were subject to change.)

 On the Big Tent Stage